 No. The foil on the fiberglass is in direct contact with the attic floor.
 Aluminum foil becomes more conductive when in contact with a solid surface.
 The air space facing the reflective surface is of primary importance.

 I already have plenty of insulation in my attic.
-Do I really need Radiant Barrier?
+Do I need radiant barrier insulation?

-Regardless of how much insulation you have in your attic, adding Radiant Barrier will save on your heating and cooling expense, and keep you much more comfortable.
-Energy savings for heating and cooling can be as much as 17%, depending on a number of factors, including climate, building configuration, materials used, site, family size and lifestyle.
-Your Radiant Barrier dealer has been trained to evaluate your home or business and advise you of your savings potential.
+Regardless of how much insulation you have in your attic, adding radiant barrier will save on your heating and cooling expense, and keep you much more comfortable.
+Energy savings for heating and cooling can be as much as 17%, depending on different factors, including climate, building configuration, materials used, site, family size and lifestyle.